Ryeberg Curators

 Ryeberg Curator BioKevin Chong RSS

-Kevin Chong is the author of four books: most recently, a novel entitled "Beauty Plus Pity" and a memoir named "My Year of the Racehorse."
+Kevin Chong is the author of five books including a novel, "Beauty Plus Pity," a memoir, "My Year of the Racehorse," and a biography, "Northern Dancer: The Legendary Horse that Inspired a Nation."
 He's an editor at Joyland and teaches creative writing at UBC.Go to curator page - Joe Cobden

 Close